UK election: Theresa May could lose majority, exit poll shows

 Story highlights

-- Poll comes as shock after May was expected to widen her party's majority

-- Exit poll suggests no party has a majority, resulting in a hung Parliament

-London (CNN)British Prime Minister Theresa May's Conservative Party appears on course to lose her parliamentary majority in the UK general election, according to an exit poll compiled for the UK's main television broadcasters.
+London (CNN)British Prime Minister Theresa May's Conservative Party appears on course to lose her parliamentary majority in the UK general election, according to a shock exit poll compiled for the UK's main television broadcasters.

 If the results are confirmed, it will be a huge embarrassment for May, who called a snap election in April in the hope of gaining an even greater majority of seats to give her a stronger mandate for upcoming Brexit negotiations.

-The shock poll suggests the Conservatives will secure only 314 of the 650 seats in the House of Commons, the lower house of the UK's Parliament.
-The main opposition Labour party are tipped to win 266 seats.
+The poll suggests the Conservatives will secure only 314 of the 650 seats in the House of Commons, the lower house of the UK's Parliament.
+The main opposition Labour Party is tipped to win 266 seats.

+This would mean a loss of 17 seats for the Conservatives, and a gain of 34 seats for Labour.
+The Scottish National Party is also forecast to take a hit, winning 34 seats, 22 fewer than in the last election.

 In Britain's Parliamentary system, if a party wins 326 seats in the House of Commons, its leader becomes prime minister and can form a government.